jiangyangzhou/Pytorch-Interp2d/README.md

 # Pytorch-Interp2d
-Pytorch implement of interp 2d
+Pytorch implement of 2d points interpolation
 (Perform same as griddata in scipy)
 I just modify some of scipy.spatial code